luca-s/mpi-master-slave/README.rst

         main()

-More advanced exaples are explained at the end of this tutorial, here is a summary:
+More advanced topics are covered later in this tutorial, here is a summary:

-`**Example 2** <https://github.com/luca-s/mpi-master-slave/blob/master/examples/example2.py>`__ is the same code above without the WorkQueue class, this is helpful in case you like to know have the Master class works.
+`**Example 2** <https://github.com/luca-s/mpi-master-slave/blob/master/examples/example2.py>`__ is the same code above without the WorkQueue utility class, this might be helpful to have a better understanding on how the Master class works.

-`**Example 3** <https://github.com/luca-s/mpi-master-slave/blob/master/examples/example3.py>`__ shows how to assign specific tasks to specific slaves so that the latter can re-use part of previous work (resource already acquired or some computation already performed)
+`**Example 3** <https://github.com/luca-s/mpi-master-slave/blob/master/examples/example3.py>`__ shows how to bind specific tasks to specific slaves,  so that a slave can re-use resources already acquired in a previous run or re-use part of a previous computation.

 `**Example 4** <https://github.com/luca-s/mpi-master-slave/blob/master/examples/example4.py>`__ shows how slaves can handle multiple type of tasks.

-`**Example 5** <https://github.com/luca-s/mpi-master-slave/blob/master/examples/example5.py>`__ shows how to  limit the number of slaves reserved to one or more type of tasks.
+`**Example 5** <https://github.com/luca-s/mpi-master-slave/blob/master/examples/example5.py>`__ shows how to  limit the number of slaves reserved to one task.